getodk/docs/shared-src/docs-tech-guide.rst

       The ``(odkenv)`` before the prompt shows that the virtual environment is active.
       You will need to have this active any time you are working on the docs.

+      If the file cannot be found, your activate file may be located under odkenv/scripts/activate.

       Later, to deactivate the virtual environment: